 Yet, should you intend to mix a Brooklyn cocktail as Straub envisioned it, replace the Dry with Sweet Vermouth in the recipe below - the ratios remain the same.

 Other cocktails named after NYC boroughs

-The relation between the Brooklyn and Manhattan cocktail is comparable to that of the Bronx and the Queens.
-The Queens is also a three-ingredient cocktail based on Gin and Vermouth.
-But instead of orange juice, its creator Harry Craddock decided to use fresh pineapple juice instead.
+The Queens Cocktail is also a three-ingredient cocktail based on Gin and Vermouth.
+But instead of orange juice, its creator, Harry Craddock, decided to use fresh pineapple juice instead.

 - 2 oz Rye Whiskey

 - 1 oz Dry Vermouth